ibm-messaging/mq-container-mft/docs/agentdeployment.md

             failureThreshold: 3

           env:
-            - name: MFT_AGENT_NAME <- Environment variable containing the name of the agent to deploy
+            - name: MFT_AGENT_NAME <- Required.
+Environment variable containing the name of the agent to deploy
               value: BRIDGE

-			- name: LICENSE <- Environment variable for accepting license to use an agent
+			- name: LICENSE <- Required.
+Environment variable for accepting license to use an agent
               value: accept
+            - name: BFG_DATA <- Optional.
+Path where configuration and log files are created. value=/mnt/mftdata
 			- name: MFT_AGENT_CONFIG_FILE <- Name of environment variable containing the name of the JSON file containing information required to cofingure an agent.
 The JSON file must reside in a ConfigMap
               value: /mqmftcfg/agentconfig/mqmftcfg.json <- Path of the JSON file containing agent definitions

-			- name: MFT_AGENT_BRIDGE_CREDENTIAL_FILE <- Required for BRIDGE agent only.
+			- name: MFT_BRIDGE_CREDENTIAL_FILE <- Required for BRIDGE agent only.
 Name of the environment variable that points to path of a file containing credential information for connecting to SFTP/FTP/FTPS file server.
 The file can reside either in a configMap or secret.
               value: /mqmftbridgecred/agentcreds/ProtocolBridgeCredentials.prop <- Path of the file containing bridge credential information
+          - name: MFT_LOG_LEVEL Optional.
+Controls the amount of debug information displayed while deploying the container.
+Default is "info" value="verbose"
+          - name: MFT_TRACE_COMMAND Optional.
+Enable tracing of MFT commands.
+Default is "no". value="yes"
+          - name: MFT_TRACE_COMMAND_PATH Required if MFT_TRACE_COMMAND is set to yes.
+The path where trace files will be created.
+            value: /mnt/mftdata
+          - name: MFT_AGENT_START_WAIT_TIME Optional.
+Time in seconds to for container to wait for agent to start.
+Default is 10 seconds.
+If the agent does not start in the specified time, the container ends. value=15
 		  imagePullPolicy: Always

 		  volumeMounts: